krystalgamer/krystalgamer.github.io/_posts/spidey-decomp-status-may.md

 # Restarting the project

-Restarting was a no-brainer has I had completely shifted my approach to the project and learned a lot more about it.
+Restarting was a no-brainer has I had completely shifted my approach to the project and learned a lot more about the game.
 Even though I knew the game was written in C++, I had previously decided to use C.
 I had no strong reason to do so besides the fact I was more comfortable with C. This time I did not make the same mistake.